 Abrams Creek Wetlands Preserve Bird and Nature Walks

 Join Jim Smith for a Nature and Bird Walk at Abrams Creek Wetlands Preserve.
 Meet at 8:30 AM at intersection of Jubal Early Drive, Handley Ave, and Meadow Branch Ave.
 On street parking is available on Handley Ave. and Meadow Branch Ave.
-RSVP is OPTIONAL!
+No RSVP is needed!

 Time & Location

 May 11, 2024, 8:30 AM – 11:30 AM EDT